mkatanski/grunt-produce/README.md

 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using Grunt: grunt test jshint.

 If you want to create new feature or fix bug, do following steps

 - Create fork of grunt-produce repository
 - Create new branch
-- Submit a PR (Do not use `gunt release` command)
+- Submit a PR (Do not use `grunt release` command)

 Also there is important that: